 1. Pull over

 You may want to stop what you are doing and pull over if you are able to for a few hours or maybe even get away for several days so you can clear your mind.

 Sometimes, you just have to be patient and wait until the fog clears.
 You can’t try to control everything.

-Spend time reflecting upon your life.
-Instead of asking yourself “Why is this happening to me?”
+Spend time reflecting on your life.
+Instead of asking yourself, “Why is this happening to me?”
 Ask yourself, “What can I learn from this?”
 Or, “What should I do as a result of this?”

 God allows the fog in your life and God can take it away.
 Sure, pray that the fog will clear.
 But also pray that He will be pleased with how you handle yourself when you’re in the fog.